 With this plugin, you are able to geocode up to 1000 records per day, which is good.
 Remember to set up your plugin first, before you attend to this process.
 It will prevent you from unwanted situations, leading to complaints, that the tool is simply “not working”.
 Remember also, that in order to use Googe Sheets you must be signed into the Google account.

 When you are ready, just create the new document in your Google Sheets account, where next your addresses should be pasted (Pic.
 2).

 Copying from Excel and pasting in Google Sheets in the same position prevents the initial order of our locations.

 If everything is good, you can run the plugin, which at the very beginning will ask you about the main address column.
 It’s good to keep the column name in the first row.
 At least the tool know the place to start with.
 Next, the plugin automatically creates the “Latitude” and “Longitude” columns for the result input.
 The process is quite slow but gives a decent effect (Pic.
 3).

-If you are sure about the order of your address list, what I indicated earlier, it’s enough to copy the columns with coordinates only (Pic.
+If you are sure about the order of your address list, as I indicated earlier, it’s enough to copy the columns with coordinates only (Pic.
 4), and paste them next to the existing address column in Excel (Pic.
 5).

 Finally, you have got your problem sorted (Pic.
 6).

 The probes are a bit awkward, as we must go out from the Excel document and use the external tool.
 However, treading this way we can sort this problem out quickly.
 It doesn’t mean, that other solutions such as this are not available.
 This is one of the solutions.